Aiven-Open/klaw/CONTRIBUTING.md

 ## Guideline commit messages

 We use the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 It helps us to create a helpful and explicit git history.

 ### ℹ️ Semantic prefixes for commit messages

 - **fix**: a commit that patches a bug.
   Example: `fix: Removes circular dependency`

 - **feat**: a commit that introduces a new feature.
   Example: `feat: Add sorting to user list`

 - **docs**: a commit that changes something related to documentation.
   Example: `docs: Update contribution guide with guidelines for commit messages`

 - **refactor**: a commit that refactors existing code.
   Example: `refactor: Update footer from kafkawize.io to klaw-project.io`

 ### ✍️ Writing a great commit message

 A "great" commit message enables others to gain more context about a code change.
 While the `diff` is telling you **what** has changed, the commit message can tell you **why** it has changed.

 For more information read this article: [How to Write a Git Commit Message](https://cbea.ms/git-commit/).
 We used it as a base for our rules.

-#### Rules

 ```
 <prefix>: <description>